As an amateur photographer I take a lot of inspiration, and learn new skills, from my son who is a qualified professional photographer.

 To minimise any shadows created by the frame and maximise on lighting it was essential to camouflage the frame by making it white.

 The obvious solution is paint, the first consideration being white gloss.
 However, from my experience white gloss paint discolours to a magnolia after just a few years.
 So I opted for a white vinyl silk as emulsions, although not so reflective as gloss, retain their whiteness for many years; a lot longer than gloss paints.

 My son wanted to light box to have a solid white base to sit the objects on; and although this restricts the use of the box in that it can’t be turned on its side for photographing small tall objects, he doesn’t generally get requests to photograph such items so for his needs it’s only a minor limitation.

 So to make a solid white base I cut a piece of thin plywood to size, and then covered it in white sheeting before I stapled it into position inside the box.

 The following day I measured and cut a piece of white cotton from an old bed sheet to fit over the top and down the back, and another piece for one of the sides.
 These were then securely fixed into place with staples.

 I then cut two other pieces of sheeting, one to fit over the front and the other on the side; these being held in place with Velcro.

-Using Velcro on the front and on one of the sides gives my son the choice of photographing small objects from either the 2 foot wide front opening or the narrower 18 inch side view.
+Using Velcro on the front and on one of the sides gives my son the choice of photographing small objects from either the two-foot-wide front opening or the narrower 18 inch side view.